 5.3.3.1.1 All-sky all-times offline search using "coherent WaveBurst" pipeline.
 The pipeline is a joint project LSC-Virgo. cWB (2G) pipeline has been completely restructured with respect to the version (1G) which run over the past observation.
 The pipeline is under advanced stage of development and the first freezed version will be available by late 2013; at the same time the internal review of the pipeline will start.
 The overall computational requirements of cWB 2G result similar to those of the previous version, even though the algoritms and internal structure changed significantly.
-As a general commento, tha computing time neede to perform a search depends crucially by the glitchyness (excess non gaussian noise) of the data.
-The test of the new version will include the re-analysis of all past observations; a fact that will dominate its 2014 computing request.
-In 2014 we plan also to start a feasibility study on the transition from CPUs to GPUs for the most computationally demanding modules of the code.
+As a general comment, the computing time needed to perform the search depends crucially on the data glitchiness (non Gaussian noise).
+Tests of the new version will include the re-analysis of all past observations.
+These tests will dominate 2014 computing requests.
+In 2014 we plan to implement and test a new clustering scheme "wavegraph" based on wavelet graphs.
+We will also start a feasibility study on the transition from CPUs to GPUs for the most computationally demanding modules of the code.
+The last two projects are subject to the success of funding applications currently being evaluated.
+The development of both those extensions are not expected to take major computing ressources in the coming year.